lucia-auth/lucia/documentation/content/tokens/start-here/introduction.md

 ---
 title: "Introduction"
+description: "A quick introduction to the tokens integration for Lucia"
 ---

 The tokens integration provides wrappers to more easily implement tokens using Lucia's [single-use keys](/basics/keys#single-use-keys).
 There are few important limitations to this approach: